TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.3.md

 ---

-and because he was of the same trade, he abode with them, and they wrought, for by their trade they were tentmakers.
+and because he practiced the same trade, he lived with them and worked, for by trade they were tent makers.